FGouveia7/FGouveia7/README.md

 ---

-## 📬 Get in Touch
+## Get in Touch

-Always open to connecting with other students, developers, and anyone working in Data Engineering or Software Development.
+Open to connecting with other students, developers, and anyone working in Data Engineering or Software Development.

 <div align="center">